dotnet/machinelearning/docs/code/DataViewRowCursor.md

 state on different data, are unlikely to collide.

 Note that this is also the reason why `DataViewRowId` was introduced;
-collisions become likely when we have the number of elements on the order of the square root of the hash space.
+collisions become likely when we have the number of elements in the order of the square root of the hash space.
 The square root of `UInt64.MaxValue` is only several billion, a totally reasonable number of instances in a dataset, whereas a collision in a 128-bit space is less likely.